• Skip to primary navigation

 Mix together in a food processor or blender till smooth.

-Top with canned pears (Spirited pears taste best here) and enjoy.
+Top with canned pears (Spirited pears taste best here), or any canned fruit of your choice, and enjoy.

 Now it is your turn.
 What are some ways you incorporate home-canned food in your meals?
 Please share in a comment below.